NickvanDyke/eslint-plugin-react-you-might-not-need-an-effect/README.md

 | `no-empty-effect` | Disallow empty effects. | — | 🟡 |

-## ⚠️ Limitations
+## ⚠️ Caveats

-This plugin aims to minimize false positives and accepts that some false negatives are inevitable — see the [tests](./test) for (in)valid examples.
-But the ways to (mis)use an effect are practically endless; if you encounter unexpected behavior or edge cases in real-world usage, please [open an issue](https://github.com/NickvanDyke/eslint-plugin-react-you-might-not-need-an-effect/issues/new) with details about your scenario.
+The ways to (mis)use an effect are practically endless — see the [tests](./test) for (in)valid examples.
+If you encounter unexpected behavior in real-world usage, please [open an issue](https://github.com/NickvanDyke/eslint-plugin-react-you-might-not-need-an-effect/issues/new).
 Your feedback helps improve the plugin for everyone!

 ## 📖 Learn More